 Board and Committee meetings are open to the public and time is always reserved for the public to address the Board.

-The DSRSD Board meets on the first and third Tuesday of each month at 6 p.m. in the Boardroom at the District Office, 7051 Dublin Blvd., Dublin.
+The DSRSD Board meets on the first and third Tuesday of each month at 6 p.m.
+DSRSD Board Meetings will be held via teleconference during the COVID-19 shelter-in-place order.
 Special meetings may be held at other times.
-Board Committees meet as needed, typically prior to Board meetings, in a conference room behind the Boardroom.
+Board Committees meet as needed.

-To be eligible to run for the DSRSD Board of Directors, you must be 18 years of age, a registered voter and reside within the District’s boundary.
+To be eligible to run for the DSRSD Board of Directors (Board), you must be a U.S. citizen, 18 years of age, and a registered voter residing within your District division.
 The District is a multi-county agency that includes portions of Alameda County and Contra Costa County.
-Candidates should contact election officials in both counties (Alameda County Registrar of Voters and Contra Costa County Election Division) for filing requirements, and refer to the District’s policy on Candidates’ Statement Costs.
+Candidates should contact elections officials in the county(ies) within which their division resides (Alameda County Registrar of Voters and Contra Costa County Election Division) for filing requirements, and refer to the District’s Candidates’ Statement Costs policy.

-More information will be available on this website before each election.
-The next District election will be held on Nov.
-6, 2018.
+More information on the process and deadlines will be available on this website before each election or appointment.

-DSRSD directors receive compensation of $146 per day for each day of service to the District, up to a maximum of 10 days per month.
-The District’s current rate is well below the maximum amount allowable by state law, which is $242 per day of service in 2014.
+DSRSD Directors receive compensation of $195 per day for each day of service to the District, up to a maximum of 10 days per month.
+The District’s current rate is below the maximum amount allowable by state law, which is $211.70 per day of service in 2020.
 The District’s Day of Service policy and the California Government Code define a day of service.
 Eligible activities include:

 - Serving in a policy maker role at properly noticed meetings of the Board of Directors, Board Committees, and joint powers authorities (JPA) in which the District is a partner (Committee and JPA appointments are reported on Fair Political and Practices Commission Form 806)